 Kevin Robert Brooks believes that the young boy sculpted as a child, hardened in the walls of confinement and further isolated from the clutches of reality, had now embarked on a mission of evil from which their was no turning back, as his collection for the afterlife was now underway.

-David Van Nuys, co-author of the book 'This is the Zodiac Speaking', parallels the timeline of the Zodiac with ever increasing thrill and risk, apparent in many serial killers, from the use of a .22 handgun in the Lake Herman Road murders, to a 9 mm Luger in the Blue Rock Springs attack, followed by the costume driven close quarter attack at Lake Berryessa and finally the murder of Paul Stine in the built up area of Presidio Heights, where the killer almost came into full view for the first time, but sadly since that day, that view has blurred to 43 years and counting.
+David Van Nuys, co-author of the book 'This is the Zodiac Speaking', parallels the timeline of the Zodiac with ever increasing thrill and risk, apparent in many serial killers, from the use of a .22 handgun in the Lake Herman Road murders, to a 9 mm Luger in the Blue Rock Springs attack, followed by the costume driven close quarter attack at Lake Berryessa and finally the murder of Paul Stine in the built up area of Presidio Heights, where the killer almost came into full view for the first time.

 The day the killer shuffled away from the scene of Washington and Cherry, was may'be indicative of a man whose failing health was to prove one step too far in his continued pursuit of souls, having taken one risk too many, and now needed a different agenda.